 - Various implementations of option valuation algorithms, including Monte-Carlo, Black-Scholes and Binomial.

-- Factor analysis algorithms, including PCA and ICA.
+- Factor analysis algorithms, including PCA and LSMI.

 - Classes for minimizing multivariate functions using quasi-Newton method.